-With .Net 6 we get the new Parallel.ForEachAsync method from the parallel library.
+With .Net 6 we got the new Parallel.ForEachAsync method from the parallel library.
 Previously we had to make do with Parallel.ForEach method which had no support for async, which is why we now have Parallel.ForEachAsync

 :